Dr Joseph Lambert

 As a researcher, I am primarily interested in a range of questions relating to ethics in translation.
 To date, I have written on topics including codes of conduct for translators, professional translator ethics, ethics in sport interpreting, and hermeneutics.

-My research seeks to question the commensurability of theoretical conceptions of ethics with the “real-life” practice of translation.
-This practical thread of my research is informed by my experience as a translator.
-I set up my own freelance translation company in 2012, specialising in sporting translation and working with a number of high-profile clients.
+My research seeks to unite theoretical conceptions of ethics and translation with “real-life” practice.
+This practical thread of my research is informed by my experience as a translator, having set up my own freelance translation company in 2012, specialising in sporting translation and working with a number of high-profile clients.

 I hold a BA in French and Italian, an MA in Translation Studies, and a PhD in Translation Studies, all from the University of Hull.